Forward-Operators/prr/README.md

 Made by [Forward Operators](https://fwdoperators.com/).
 We work on LLM and ML-related projects with some awesome human beings and cool companies.

-You are more than welcome to contribute!
+Everyone is welcome to contribute!

 ## Note

-prr is in very early stages of development, so things might still change unexpectedly or explode embarrasingly.
+**prr** is in very early stages of development, so things might still change unexpectedly or explode embarrasingly.

 ## Features